Privacy policy

 We use Google Analytics, a web analytics service provided by Google Inc (“Google”).
 Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about the use of this website by site visitors is usually transmitted to a Google server in the USA and stored there.

-This is also our legitimate interest in accordance with Art.
+This is also our legitimate interest pursuant to Art.
 6 para.
 1 sentence 1 f) GDPR.

-Google has submitted to the Privacy Shield Agreement concluded between the European Union and the USA and is certified.
-Google thereby undertakes to comply with the standards and regulations of European data protection law.
-You can find more information in the following linked entry: https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active.
+Google has submitted to the Privacy Shield agreement concluded between the European Union and the USA and is certified.
+This means that Google undertakes to comply with the standards and regulations of European data protection law.
+Further information can be found in the following linked entry: https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active.

 The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.
 You may refuse the use of cookies by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.